bonesmoses/elephaas/README.md

-What is PG Admin
+What is ElepHaaS
 ================

-PG Admin is a Django application written specifically to administer large constellations of PostgreSQL instances distributed across several physical servers.
+ElepHaaS is a Django application written specifically to administer large constellations of PostgreSQL instances distributed across several physical servers.
 Features include:

 * Several view & filter options to focus on specific groups.
 * Start or stop any managed instance.